Project Update

 • Stage 3: 20-30 years

-Stage 1 will focus on the strategies outlined in the rezoning plan (Explanation of Intended Effect) specifically on NSW Government owned land.
-Development of the first-move rezoning sites on government-owned land will not commence until the NSW Government approves the delivery strategy and infrastructure funding in 2025.
+Development of the first-move rezoning sites on government-owned land will not commence until the NSW Government approves the delivery strategy and infrastructure funding.

 Broadmeadow Precinct